-These include identity development, decision-making skills, negotiation, a range of team working and interpersonal skills and others associated with developing personal effectiveness and credibility at work.
-The module also seeks to develop further more-specialised skills such as employer branding, training development, performance evaluation that are of particular significance to effective higher-level people management and provides opportunities for applied learning and continuous professional development.
+These include problem solving and decision-making skills, the management of financial information, negotiation, a range of team working and interpersonal skills and others associated with developing personal effectiveness and credibility at work.
+The module also seeks to develop further more-specialised skills such as recruitment and selection, training programs and evaluation as well as appraisals and project management skills that are of particular significance to effective higher-level people management and provides opportunities for applied learning and continuous professional development.

 A key purpose of this module is to encourage students to develop a strong sense of self-awareness of their own strengths and weaknesses as managers and colleagues.

 The objective of this course is to provide a solid theoretical foundation for HRM functions and activities whilst facilitating the development of practical HRM skills.
 The primary purpose is to assist learners in raising the level of skill which they deploy when managing themselves and their relationships with others at work.
 Students will be able to: